balancer/scaffold-balancer-v3/README.md

 </details>

 #### 0.2.8 Use Your Pool

-Start splashing around in your pool with swaps, joins, and exits!
+Connect the account you specified in the `.env` file using your favorite wallet extension and start splashing around in your pool with swaps, joins, and exits!

+⚠️ You may need to add a local development network with rpc url `http://127.0.0.1:8545/` and chain id `31337`.
+Also, you may need to reset the nonce data for your wallet exension if it gets out of sync.

 TODO @matt - Showcase the front end at a high level (showing, with a pool address input already, the possible interactions you can do with it).